rodneyshupe/Cookbook/Recipes/Sides/Glazed-Carrots.rst

 After step 1 quick chill the pouch, submerged in ice water (half ice/half water) for 15 to 20 minutes and refrigerate up to 1 week.
-To server reheat in water bath with protein and continue with Step 2.
+To serve reheat in water bath with protein and continue with Step 2.

 Variations